storlak/PythonMiniProjects/003 - Dictionary/README.md

 - Use clear button to clear the search and explanation area.
 - Use copy button to copy your search result.
 - If you have any questions or suggestions use [Disccusions](https://github.com/storlak/PythonMiniProjects/discussions)

+🌟 Roadmap

+- Soon other languages will be added!
+- Script will be converted to an .exe file.
+- Will try to convert the Dictionary to flatpak and update to flatpak repo.

 🌟 Contact Me for any suggestions!